tensorflow/mlir-hlo/stablehlo/docs/spec.md

 #### Semantics

-Concatenates a variadic number of tensors in `inputs` along `dimension` dimension in the same order as the given arguments and produces a `result` tensor.
-More formally,
-`result[i0, ..., id, ..., iR-1] = inputs[k][i0, ..., kd, ..., iR-1]`, where:
+Concatenates `inputs` along `dimension` dimension in the same order as the given arguments and produces a `result` tensor.
+More formally, `result[i0, ..., id, ..., iR-1] = inputs[k][i0, ..., kd, ..., iR-1]`, where:

 1. `id = d0 + ... + dk-1 + kd`.